 You might also like Napa Cabbage Salad for a summer side dish.

-If you’ve tried these Peanut Sesame Noodles or any other recipe on the blog, then don’t forget to rate the recipe and let me know how yours turned out in the comments below ~ I love hearing from you!
+If you’ve tried these Peanut Sesame Noodles, please rate it below in the comments and let me know how it went ~ I love hearing from you!
 HUNGRY FOR MORE?
-Subscribe to The Hungry Bluebird Newsletter for a weekly email of new content and follow along on FACEBOOK, TWITTER, INSTAGRAM and PINTEREST.
+Subscribe to my Newsletter and come hang out with me on PINTEREST, INSTAGRAM and FACEBOOK.

 Cool Peanut Sesame Noodles with Crunchy Vegetables